ethereum/consensus-specs/specs/beacon-chain.md

 * Let `fork_version = pre_fork_version if slot < fork_slot_number else post_fork_version`.
 * Verify that `aggregate_sig` verifies using the group pubkey generated and the serialized form of `AttestationSignedData(fork_version, slot, shard, parent_hashes, shard_block_hash, justified_slot)` as the message.

 Extend the list of `AttestationRecord` objects in the `active_state` with those included in the block, ordering the new additions in the same order as they came in the block.
 Similarly extend the list of `SpecialRecord` objects in the `active_state` with those included in the block.
+Verify that there are at most `MAX_SPECIALS_PER_BLOCK` special records.

 Let `curblock_proposer_index` be the validator index of the `block.slot % len(get_shards_and_committees_for_slot(crystallized_state, block.slot)[0].committee)`'th attester in `get_shards_and_committees_for_slot(crystallized_state, block.slot)[0]`, and `parent_proposer_index` be the validator index of the parent block, calculated similarly.
 Verify that an attestation from the `parent_proposer_index`'th validator is part of the first (ie. item 0 in the array) `AttestationRecord` object; this attester can be considered to be the proposer of the parent block.
 In general, when a beacon block is produced, it is broadcasted at the network layer along with the attestation from its proposer.